IR — Incident Response, Repair, Resolution or Remediation?

 Many people consider it to be Incident Response.
 In this case an incident refers to something not operating correctly in a cloud environment.
 The issue could be small — say a performance impact that doesn’t really affect successful operations.
 Alternatively, the impact could be massive — an outage that has ceased all operations with data loss, revenue loss, and damaged reputation (consider the recent Facebook outage or Roblox outage).

-When an incident occurs, organizations will typically be alerted from a monitoring tool.
+When an incident occurs, organizations will typically have a monitoring tool that spots the issue.
 These tools have parameters and ranges of acceptable use (think too many 500s, or too long to respond).
-The tool will likely then trigger an alert, which could come from another tool.
-The alerting tool could be simple (page everyone) or there could be sophisticated rules to page just the on-call team, or the subject matter experts for the type of incident.
+This tool will likely then trigger an alert, or the alert could come from another tool.
+The alerting logic could be simple (page everyone) or there could be sophisticated rules to page just the on-call team, or the subject matter experts for the type of incident.
+A factor to also consider is incident response communication.
+Modern tools will do things like spin up a zoom, slack channel and Jira ticket automatically so that the response team can simply jump in.
 Next comes the much harder part, fixing the problem.

 Incident Repair, Incident Resolution, Incident Remediation

 These three terms all refer to the same basic result: the incident is fixed and operations are back to normal.
 Depending on the incident, the difficulty to resolve could be very simple, or take hours or days.
 The amount of time to repair the incident is called MTTR.
 Obviously, you want your MTTR to be as low as possible, and you want to consider more advanced tools and methodologies to achieve that.
 Reducing MTTR is one of the key objectives of a site reliability engineer (SRE).